Skip to main content

 OpenAPI client

-The generated client in src/api is the only way the webapp talks to backend services.
+The generated client in src/api is the only way the webapp talks to server services.

 • Generated types drop the Dto suffix and mirror the Spring Boot API responses.